 You need to make an appointment with the register office to register your baby.

-Where you can register the birth
+When and where you can register the birth

+You should register your birth within 42 days (6 weeks), of the birth date.
 If the child was born in Hertfordshire, you can register the birth at any register office in the county.

 You can register the birth, by declaration, at any register office in England and Wales whether or not they were born in Hertfordshire.
 The birth certificates will then be sent to you by post.